Apex Personal Fitness

 Someone paying $70 per session might start enthusiastically with three weekly sessions, then reduce to twice weekly when budgets tighten, then once weekly, then sporadic attendance, then cancellation.
 The initial “affordable” per-session rate created a situation where meaningful consistency became unsustainable.

 Is a personal trainer worth it?
 At $840 monthly for inconsistent sessions that gradually decrease?
 Questionable.
-At $140 monthly for consistent, unlimited access to qualified coaching?
+At $140 a month for four focused sessions with a real coach, about $35 each?
 That’s a straightforward yes for anyone serious about results.

 How to Evaluate Personal Training Value